nicholas-ko-zy/nicholas-ko-zy/README.md

 - :syringe: [Stroke prediction model.](https://nicholas-ko-zy.github.io/projects/stroke.html)

 Current Ventures:
-- 🔭 I’m currently working on learning SQL and linux.
+- 🔭 I’m currently learning SQL and how to use a Linux OS.
 - 🌱 I’m currently learning about liberal education.
 - 📫 How to reach me: nicholasko@u.yale-nus.edu.sg
 - ⚡ Fun fact: I like to ride my motorcycle.